 The final screen should confirm that the installation has been successfully completed, however, to complete the process fully it will be necessary to re-start your computer.

 With "Restart" selected, click "Finish" and your computer will automatically be restarted.

 Installation is now complete.

 Getting started

-When your computer restarts, the following screen will be displayed and you should see a blue "a-ball" icon in the bottom right corner of your computer screen:
+When your computer restarts, you should see a blue "a-ball" icon in the bottom right corner of your computer screen.